alinkedd/devographics-translation-sync/README.md

 repositories with translations for "State of" projects.
 You can easily update translation file in target repository based on the original one.

+*Warning: It's a simple tool to parse and compare files in their current state.
+It does not depend on the git-based history of changes.*

 [Here is a list of all repositories](https://github.com/orgs/Devographics/repositories?q=locale-&type=all&language=&sort=name).
 `en-US` locale is considered a base, but it can be any of them as you need.